 7 ways to improve page load times

-A recent study has shown that even as little as a one second delay in the page load time of a website can result in up to 11% fewer page views, and a 7% loss in conversions.
-Around 40% of people actually abandon most webpages completely if they take more than three seconds to load.
-This implies a staggering loss of traffic for many websites when you consider that the average page load time is typically longer than five seconds.
+Even a one-second delay in page load time could result in up to 11% fewer page views and a 7% loss in conversions.
+In fact, around 40% of people will actually abandon a web page if it takes more than three seconds to load.
+When you consider that most websites take around 2.5 seconds to boot up, the margin for error is tiny.

 1. Optimise your images

-Images and visuals are a great way to display information to your visitors, but they’re larger in space and size than plain text, increasing your page load time if not optimised correctly.
-There are a few good ways to ensure that the images you use on your page aren’t weighing your site down.
+Images and visuals are a great way to display information to your visitors, but they’re larger in space and size than plain text.
+There are a couple of ways to optimise them:

-As well as resizing you site's images, another good way to improve page load performance is to use an appropriate file format.
-JPEGs are considered the best image format, especially for photographs, while PNGs are suitable for graphics.
-BMPs should be avoided at all costs as they're widely considered to be an obsolete image format by modern standards.
+• Format the file: JPEGs are considered the best image format, especially for photographs, while PNGs are suitable for graphics.
+BMPs should be avoided at all costs as they're widely regarded as an obsolete image format by modern standards.

 2. Compress your pages

-If your site is full of large, high-quality images or videos, then the page file size is going to be large too.
-As we’ve established, a large file size equals a slow page load time.
-So, just as you might compress files into ZIP folders if you wanted to send them by email, you can compress your webpages into smaller file sizes without any degradation to the quality of your images or videos.
+If your site is full of large, high-quality images or videos, then the page file size is going to be large too – slowing your load time massively.
+But just as you might compress files into ZIP folders for easy mailing, it’s possible to compress your webpages into smaller file sizes without any degradation to the quality of your images or videos.

-Adding gzip compression can be done a variety of ways depending on your web server and scripting language by going to your server's settings.
+Adding gzip compression can be done in a variety of ways depending on your web server and scripting language.
+Simply head to your server's settings.

 3. Reduce your HTTP requests

 If you’ve designed your website to include a lot of images, Flash scripts, and fancy transitions, then the browser that loads your page has to make requests for each of these components.
-Like with the previous two points, this once again means a slow page load time.
-So, where possible, it’s best to avoid superfluous features that would affect average page load time.
+Where possible, it’s best to avoid superfluous features that would affect average page load time.

-To do this, make use of your CSS in place of background images, check how social integration affects your load times, and if possible, consider removing any nonessential JavaScript.
-When a browser tries to load non-asynchronous JavaScript, it prioritises it, and won’t try to load anything else whilst it’s doing so.
-This dramatically affects your page load time.
-Non-asynchronous JavaScript should be avoided altogether.
+To do this, make use of your CSS in place of background images, check how social integration affects your load times, and consider removing any non-essential JavaScript.
+When a browser tries to load non-asynchronous JavaScript, it prioritises it and won’t try to load anything else whilst it’s doing so.
+This dramatically affects your page load time and should be avoided altogether.

 4. Keep your JavaScript below the fold

-If you really want JavaScript files in your page, putting them below the fold allows the rest of the page to load before the browser starts to load the JavaScript.
+If you really want JavaScript files in your page, putting them below the fold allows the rest of the page to load first.
 Below the fold simply refers to the portion of the page a user will have to scroll to in order to see its contents.

-For the best page load time, keep your image files and simple code above the fold, so that they load first and stick the JavaScript somewhere near the bottom of your page code.
-This lets the browser concentrate on loading the easy stuff first.
+For the best page load time, keep your image files and simple code above the fold and stick the JavaScript somewhere near the bottom of your page code.
+This lets the browser concentrate on the easy stuff first.

 5. Tighten up your code

-When building your site in whichever language you prefer, you may end up with bits of code that are unnecessary.
-They’re not doing any harm to what your page looks like, but they’re also not doing any good, and when you consider that every line of code, every tag, and every script adds to the file size of your page, making sure that you’re only including the code that you absolutely need is vital to decreasing page load time.
+When building your site, you may end up with bits of unnecessary code.
+They’re not doing any harm to how your page looks, but they’re also not doing any good.
+And when you consider that every line of code, tag, and script adds to the file size of your page, making sure that you’re only including the code that you absolutely need is vital to decreasing page load time.

-There are many resources available online that will analyse your code for superfluous scripts or spaces, such as Fortify SCA adnd Apify, and using one of these will ultimately reduce the average page load time of your website.
+There are many resources available online that will analyse your code for superfluous scripts or spaces, such as Fortify and Apify.

-These are just some of the ways that you can begin optimising the page load time of your website.
-Remember, even if optimising only results in a seemingly insignificant one second improvement, that one second could be the difference between a customer continuing to your site or bouncing back to the search engine.
+These are just some of the ways that you can begin optimising your site’s load time.
+And remember, even if you only improve your website’s speed by a second, that could be the difference between a customer buying or bouncing.

-At Fasthosts, we offer a selection of expert cloud storage and dedicated server options on top of our web hosting services to help you get the most out of your webpages.
+So, you’ve conquered page speed.
+But why stop there?
+At Fasthosts, we offer a selection of expert cloud and dedicated server options on top of our web hosting services to help you get the most out of your website.
 Get in touch with one of our experts to find out more about how we can help your business.